IFB Gaming Learn My Way

 What is an app?

-An app — short for application — is a programme you use on your device to do a specific thing.
-You probably already use apps without realising it.
-A calculator on your phone is an app.
-So is a map, a weather forecast, or a camera.
+An app is a programme you use on your device to do a specific thing.
+A calculator is an app.
+So is a map or a camera.

-• WhatsApp — send free messages and make free calls to anyone in the world
+• WhatsApp — free messages and calls anywhere in the world

 • Gmail or Outlook — send and receive emails